-The results of the junction analysis illustrated in Table 6.52 demonstrate that the majority of junctions are operating with a maximum V / C ratio of below 85% during the AM Peak Hour in the 2028 Opening Year and that the Proposed Scheme will have a negligible impact on the majority of assessed local / regional road links within the indirect study area.
+The results of the junction analysis illustrated in Table 6.42 demonstrate that the majority of junctions are operating with a maximum V / C ratio of below 85% during the AM Peak Hour in the 2028 Opening Year.

-Capacity issues are noted at the following three junctions:
+Capacity issues are noted at the following junctions:

-- R807 Clontarf Road / Alfie Byrne Road three-arm signalised junction (131751) operates above 100% during both the Do Minimum and Do Something scenarios; - The Hole in the Wall Road / Main Street / Priory Hall four-arm signalised junction (17204) operates above 100% during both the Do Minimum and Do Something scenarios; and - Baskin Lane / Clonshaugh Road / Stockhole Lane three-arm priority junction (35656) operates above 100% during both the Do Minimum and Do Something scenarios.
+- R807 Clontarf Road / Alfie Byrne Road three-arm signalised junction (131753) operates above 100% during both the Do Minimum and Do Something scenarios; - The Hole in the Wall Road / Main Street / Priory Hall four-arm signalised junction (17204) - operates above 100% during both the Do Minimum and Do Something scenarios; and - Baskin Lane / Clonshaugh Road / Stockhole Lane three-arm priority junction (35656) operates above 100% during both the Do Minimum and Do Something scenarios.

-Each of the three junctions operate with a maximum V / C ratio of above 100% in both the Do Minimum and Do Something scenarios, therefore, the impact is considered to be negligible with a Not Significant and Long-term effect.
+Each of the three junctions operate with a maximum V / C ratio of above 100% in both the Do Minimum and Do Something scenarios, therefore, the impact is considered to be Negligible.